zhixiangteoh/eecs280-notes/midterm/midterm.md

 - For **pointers**, draw an arrow starting from inside its box to the box of the object it is pointing to
 - For **objects with value**, write the value in the box

-### Define the difference between a variable and an object
+### c.
+Define the difference between a variable and an object

 | Variable | Object |
 |---|---|
 | A variable is a name that refers to an object in memory.
 A variable exists at **compile time**.
 A variable is a concept associated with source code. | An object is a piece of data in memory, located at some address in memory.
 An object exists only at **runtime**.
 An object is associated with the runtime. |

-### Be able to define the difference between compile time and runtime
+### d.
+Be able to define the difference between compile time and runtime

 | Compile time | Runtime |
 |---|---|